Samsung Smartphone Deals: Shop Savings on Galaxy S22, Z Fold3 and More

+The world's first water-resistant foldable phone with an uninterrupted view.
+So much more than a phone, this compact yet powerful tablet helps bring your workspace anywhere.
+You will also get $300 off instantly and up to $1,100 enhanced trade-in credit on regular and cracked screens.

+Through August 10, Samsung will let you reserve the newest smartphone launching next month and save up to $200 at the same time.

-Amazon Prime Day 2022 may be over, but a number of retailers are still running competitively deep discounts right now — especially deals on the hottest tech and electronics.
-The Samsung Black Friday in July Sale is offering massive deals on all Galaxy S22 phones as well as the Z Fold3 and Z Flip3.
-Don't miss out on the major savings on Samsung's high-performance phone options, especially when you trade in older devices.
+The summer savings don't stop at the Galaxy Z Fold3 and upcoming Galaxy Z Fold4 though.
+Samsung's Black Friday in July Sale is offering massive deals on all Galaxy S22 phones as well as the Z Flip3.
+Don't miss out on the major discounts being offered on Samsung's high-performance phone options.

-The Samsung Galaxy S22 lineup are some of the best Android smartphone options for 2022.
+The three phones in the Samsung Galaxy S22 lineup are some of the best Android smartphone options for 2022.
 Now you can get up to $1,000 enhanced trade-in credit with your Galaxy S22 Ultra, bringing the price down to $200.
-Also, if you have a device you're looking to trade in, get the Samsung Galaxy S22 for as low as $150 or the Galaxy Z Fold3 for $1,400 off right now.
+Also, if you have a device you're looking to trade in, get the Samsung Galaxy S22 for as low as $150 or the Galaxy Z Flip3 for $650 off right now.

 Ahead, check out the best Samsung deals on smartphones and find one that fits right into your budget.

-Get $100 instant Samsung Credit and save up to $1,000 with enhanced trade-in.
+Get a free memory upgrade and save up to $1,000 with enhanced trade-in.
 The main reason to choose the S22 Ultra is the phone's 108-megapixel camera with an f/1.8 aperture lens, making it the best of Samsung's phones at capturing photos in low light.

 The S22+ has a 6.6-inch screen and was released in four colors: white, pink, black and green.
 The display features a 240Hz refresh rate in gaming mode, 120Hz in regular usage.
 This model also has a larger 4,500 mAh battery, which should be enough for more than 24 hours of use.
 With $700 in enhanced trade-in credit, you can splurge on your next phone upgrade.

 The new Galaxy S22's three-lens camera system features Nightography, Samsung's brightest innovation yet to capture vivid colors and crisp images even in low light.
 The sensor pulls in more light, the Super Clear Glass dials down lens flare, and fast-acting AI delivers near-instant intelligent processing.
-Get up to $100 Samsung Credit and up to $700 enhanced trade-in credit.
+Get a free memory upgrade and up to $700 enhanced trade-in credit.

-The world's first water-resistant foldable phone with an uninterrupted view.
-So much more than a phone, this compact yet powerful tablet helps bring your workspace anywhere.
-You will also get up to $1,100 enhanced trade-in credit on regular and cracked screens.

 A full-sized smartphone that folds to fit small-sized pockets.
 Take photos more easily than you ever could before with Flex mode.
 With a steady hand built in, all you have to do is adjust the angle and step back for hands-free selfies.